 Design boards are my new favorite thing!
 I can spend all day creating these.
 This week is all about Mid-Century Modern living room decor- Small Space Style!
 Mid-century Modern interior design is all about functionality, elegance, and simplicity.
 No fluff.
 Just beautiful, functional pieces.
 I covered Mid-Century Modern interior design in one of my earlier posts and explained why this style is perfect for small spaces.
 You can read more about it HERE!

-Mid-Century Mod furniture are the perfect scale for small rooms, making it a popular choice among small space dwellers.
+Mid-Century Mod furniture is the perfect scale for small rooms, making it a popular choice among small space dwellers.
 It’s a style I always come back to when curating furniture faves.
 You’ll see a lot of it on this site.
 So naturally, I thought I’d create a design board with a few stylish pieces I found on Amazon.
 All in the style of mid-century modern.

 By the way, Amazon has an entire section dedicated to Mid-Century Modern Decor!
 It’s worth checking out.